Car Accidents On The Job

 Wrongful death.
 Vehicle accidents account for nearly 40 percent of all work-related fatalities.
 The families of victims are eligible for workers’ compensation benefits in cases of wrongful death.

 Do I Need To Hire A Workers’ Compensation Lawyer?

 If you were injured in a workplace accident, you are entitled to benefits through your employer.
 Unfortunately, in Massachusetts, workers can find it difficult to obtain their rightful benefits.

 Employers in the state pay insurers to cover workers’ compensation claims, and insurance companies are notorious for bullying victims.
 They may ignore, delay, or deny your claims, making it difficult to receive compensation when you need it most.

 When you hire a workers’ compensation lawyer, your attorney’s job is to protect you from this aggressive behavior.
 Your attorney will be tasked with investigating your accident, collecting evidence, and helping you build a strong case for workers’ compensation.
 Your lawyer also helps you through the filing process, ensuring everything is done correctly to ensure you receive benefits quickly.

 Request a Free Case Evaluation With An Experienced Massachusetts Workers’ Compensation Lawyer

 Car accidents on the job can be traumatizing.
-If you’ve been injured in a work-related auto accident, you’re likely scared, in shock, and unsure of who to trust.
+If you’ve been injured in a work-related auto accident, you’re likely scared, in shock and unsure of who to trust.
 We want to help.
-Our experienced legal team has helped numerous Massachusetts residents file workers’ compensation claims.
+Our experienced legal team at the Law Office of Jeffrey A. Young has helped numerous Massachusetts residents file workers’ compensation claims.
 And we can help you fight for any and all benefits that you rightfully deserve.